luri/lib/README.md

 A component is a class that inherits from `luri.Component`.
 Every component must implement a `props()` method, which must return a *definition* that will tell `luri` how to construct that particular component.
 Once constructed, there is a bond created between the Component and the HTMLElement.
 Components are useful for code separation.
 They can also listen globally to emitted events and *react* to each accordingly.

 * **Events**
-An event in the context of the library is nothing different than a regular event,  except it gets broadcasted globally (unless explicitly declared otherwise) in the document to the mounted components.
+Events in the context of the library are quite different than DOM events.
+They do not propagate but rather get dispatched to all components (by default) which define listeners and react only to events they care about.
+It would probably be more accurate to categorize it as a pub-sub rather than event system but meh.

 ## API